PO Box 1555

-ADFAS Toowoomba welcomes Members and Guests to attend our 2017 Lecture Programme.
+ADFAS Toowoomba welcomes Members and Guests to attend our 2018 Lecture Programme.
 This year we are offering eight stimulating and enriching lectures on a wide variety of topics.
 Six of our lecturers are from the UK and are accredited by NADFAS, our English affiliate (www.nadfas.org.uk).
-The other two are Australian Lecturers with Heath Lees on the ADFAS Australian Lecturer Register and Professor Bryce Barker presenting his first lecture to an ADFAS audience.
+The other two are Australian Lecturers, Adrian Dickens and Rodna Siebels who are both on the ADFAS Australian Lecturer Register.

-Our lectures are held at 6pm on a Tuesday at The Glennie Room, The Glennie School, 246A Herries Street, Toowoomba.
-Following the lecture, a delicious supper is served with wine and orange juice and an opportunity to chat with the lecturer.
+Our lectures are held at 6pm on a Thursday** at The Glennie Room, The Glennie School, 246A Herries Street, Toowoomba.
+Following the lecture, a delicious supper is served with wine and orange juice and an opportunity for fellowship and chat with the lecturer.